-Enterprise software giant SAP reported first quarter results that, like IBM, fell well short of market expectations.
+Enterprise software giant SAP reported first-quarter results that, like IBM, fell well short of market expectations.
 However, the company says much of the revenue shortfall is down to currency, not poor sales.

-Meanwhile SAP says its shift to the cloud is progressing with its software-as-a-service business growing profitably.
+Meanwhile, it says its shift to the cloud is progressing with its software-as-a-service business growing profitably.
 Total revenue from cloud services is up 38 percent, although it is still relatively small only accounting for six percent of total revenue.

 SAP was ahead of the enterprise computing old guard with its cloud investments.
 The company has tipped almost US$8 billion into buying up cloud businesses including paying more than US$4 billion for Aruba, a cloud-based business data specialist.

-Nevertheless, like rivals Oracle, SAP faces challenges from cloud software companies eating in to its once lucrative core business.
+Nevertheless, like rivals Oracle, SAP faces challenges from cloud software companies eating into its once lucrative core business.